The Challenge

 Results & Impact

-UI layout scaled correctly across 4+ resolutions without layout breaks
+UI scaled cleanly across 4+ resolutions with no layout issues